 If negotiation is not possible, or if our efforts to gain a voluntary agreement from your landlord allowing you to remain in your apartment fail, you may be evicted for various reasons.
 However, before the eviction can occur, your landlord must first terminate your tenancy.
 This happens when your landlord gives you written notice, as required by state or city law.
 If you do not comply with the notice, the landlord can then file an eviction lawsuit with the court.

 New York laws require your landlord to end your tenancy in very specific ways.
-Different types of notices and procedures are needed for different situations, which are outlined below.
+Different types of notices and procedures are needed for different situations.

 Notice for Termination With Cause